mjopenglsdl/small3d/README.md

 Unzip the Google Test archive.
 From within it, execute:

     cmake -DBUILD_SHARED_LIBS=ON
+	cmake --build .

-With Visual Studio, open *gtest.sln*, build it, and then copy all the .lib files from the *Debug* or *Release* directory to *small3d/deps/lib* and the .dll files from the same directory to *small3d/deps/bin*.
-Finally, copy the *gtest* directory from *include* to *small3d/deps/include*.
+Copy all the .lib files from the *googlemock/gtest/Debug* directory to *small3d/deps/lib* and the .dll files from the same directory to *small3d/deps/bin*.
+Finally, copy the *gtest* directory from *googletest/include* to *small3d/deps/include*.

 #### Build and set up OGG and Vorbis
 Unzip the OGG archive.
 Open the solution libogg_dynamic.sln in *win32/VS2010*, upgrading it to your Visual Studio version if necessary, and build it.
-Then, copy the .lib files from there to *small3d/deps/lib*, the .dll files to *small3d/deps/bin* and the *ogg* directory from *include* to *deps/include*.
+Then, copy the libogg.lib file from *win32/VS2010/Win32/Debug* to *small3d/deps/lib*, the libogg.dll file from the same *Debug* directory to *small3d/deps/bin* and the *ogg* directory from *include* to *deps/include*.

 Unzip the Vorbis archive.
 Open the solution vorbis_dynamic.sln in *win32/VS2010*, upgrading it to your Visual Studio version if necessary.
 For each of the projects in the solution, add the *include* directory from the OGG archive in *Properties > VC++ Directories > Include Directories* and the *wind32/VS2010/Win32/Debug* directory from the OGG archive in *Properties > VC++ Directories > Library Directories*.
 Build the entire solution.
 Then, copy the *vorbis* directory from *include* to *deps/include* and all the .lib files from *wind32/VS2010/Win32/Debug* to *small3d/deps/lib* and the .dll files to *small3d/deps/bin*.